adobe-rnd/aem-martech/README.md

 We are basically building on top of:
 - [Top and bottom of page events](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/use-cases/top-bottom-page-events) so we can enable personalization early in the page load, and wait for the page to fully render to report metrics
 - [Data object variable mapping](https://experienceleague.adobe.com/en/docs/analytics/implementation/aep-edge/data-var-mapping) so we can gather key page metadata for your page in Adobe Analytics
-- Adobe Launch to trigger additional rules and based on data elements in a delayed manner so we still support marketing use cases you'd expect to cover via Adobe Launch alone
+- Adobe Launch to trigger additional rules based on data elements in a delayed manner so we still support marketing use cases you'd expect to cover via Adobe Launch alone

 On top of this, we also fine-tuned the code to:
 - avoid content flicker as the DOM is dynamically rendered to support AEM EDS and/or SPA use cases